netzgestaltung/sandbox-restrict-user-enumeration/README.md

 Upload the files to this folder.
 No further activation neccesarry.

 ## Updates?
+Same as install.
-Every thing is handwork, you need to update yourself.
+Since every thing here is handwork, you need to upload yourself.

 HF & GL.